Chapter 4

 Their conversation is momentarily interrupted by an ironic cheer.
 Batman and Robin are clinking bottles in celebration of their accomplishment.
 This prompts Steve to appreciate there is no longer a line at the bar.
 He glances at his watch.
 He concludes that the four minutes that remain before dinner offer ample opportunity to get a refill.
 He excuses himself – to nobody in particular – and hurries to the bar.

-The sun is setting behind the campus buildings, placing the entire courtyard in shade.
-An overweight man in a white apron and a tall, pleated hat appears on the steps outside the glass-walled cafeteria.
-He is accompanied by a young woman in a business suit.
-He is able to shout loudly enough to be heard over the ongoing conversations.
+The sun sets behind the campus buildings, placing the entire courtyard in shade.
+The onset of dusk signals the appearance of an overweight man in a white apron and a tall, pleated hat, accompanied by a young woman in a business suit.
+They stand on the steps outside the glass-walled cafeteria.
+He utilizes a resonant voice to conquer the ongoing conversations.

 “Ladies and Gentlemen!"
 He waits a few moments to ensure he has captured everyone's attention.